jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/3DAggregate.rst

 This tool is applicable **ONLY to mass fractals** It is critical users understand its limitations and the meaning (and reliability of) mass fractal aggregate parameters as used in the tool.
 These are listed below.

 This is "visualization tool" - it is NOT fitting of data.
 Data are first fitted by Unified fit and, *assuming users have mass fractal*, fractal parameters describing the Mass Fractal system they have are calculated.
-Users then can use this tool to *RANDOMLY* generate a mass fractal aggregate.
-That is user generates using Monte Carlo method each time one of *MANY* possible shapes of this mass fractal.
-If the mass fractal shape has same or similar fractal parameters  properties it is assumed that it looks like what is inside the sample.
+Users then can use this tool to *RANDOMLY* generate one or more mass fractal aggregates.
+That is: user generates using Monte Carlo method each time one of *MANY* possible shapes of this mass fractal.
+If the mass fractal shape has same or similar fractal parameters  properties it is assumed that it looks similar to what the aggregate inside the sample looks like.
 So, this is NOT fitting, it is random shape generation and user need to vary *model growth parameters* until model with suitably similar mass fractal parameters is grown.
 Once proper growth parameters are found, user can grow number of representative shapes.

 *Keep in mind, that this is really random process and same growth parameters will result in wide ranging models.
 One needs to run many times and see, how the results vary.
 Store results which are close to your target data, you may never recreate them.*

 *Some parts of the code generate randomly errors or failures.
 I will be trying to find a solution fo those which are errors, some are simply results of random growth.
 In any case, solution is to run model again.
 There are some specific conditions which seem to fail all the time.
 Select different parameters.*

-TODO: I plan to add some kind of scripting tool to enable easier model generation.
-This is monkey work.

 .. _MassFractalAggregateModel.Parameters: